 Are you ready to take on some advanced Spanish grammar?
-This audio quiz reviews the following premium podcasts covering the Subjunctive: Subjunctive 15 – Conditional (If… then… ) statements about the present Subjunctive 16 – Conditional statements about the past Subjunctive 17 – The subjunctive following the phrase “como si” Subjunctive 18 – The subjunctive […]
+This audio quiz reviews the material covered in the following premium audio lessons.
+Subjunctive 15 – Conditional (If… then… ) Statements About the Present Subjunctive 16 – Conditional Statements About the Past Subjunctive 17 – The Subjunctive Following “Como Si” Subjunctive 18 – The Subjunctive Following […]

 In this folk medicine interview in Spanish a folk healer from Guatemala explains how a folk healer is born with the gift for healing.

 This is my first free podcast since September and my first free grammar podcast for over a year!
 As many of you know I host two podcasts: the Spanish Grammar Review and the Medical Spanish Podcast.
 In 2016, I finished up the premium series on the Subjunctive for the grammar podcast and then kept busy […]